MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-relationships.md

 ![Many to many diagram](media/many-to-many.png)

-This creates two relationships, from `User` to `Todo` and from `Todo` to `User`.
-In fact, this comprehensive demo shows all of the possible relationships in one complete configuration file, including the CLI walkthrough below for creating it from the command line.
+The example creates two relationships, from `User` to `Todo` and from `Todo` to `User`.
+In fact, this comprehensive demo shows all of the possible relationships in one complete configuration file, including the CLI walkthrough to create the configuration file from only the command line.
 At the bottom, the SQL Server database schema is also provided for testing purposes.

 ```json
 {